Henry Mayne

 Henry Blair Mayne (23 August 1813 – 17 January 1892) was an English lawyer and amateur cricketer who played first-class cricket between 1833 and 1849.

 Life

-Mayne was born at Limpsfield in Surrey in 1813, the son of the Rev. Robert Mayne and his wife Charlotte.
-He was educated at Westminster School and Christ Church, Oxford where he matriculated in 1831, graduating B.A. in 1835, M.A. in 1838.
-At school Mayne was a rower, continuing to row at stroke at Christ Church where he also played cricket for the University side.
-He studied law at the Middle Temple and was called to the bar in 1845.
-From 1850 he served as a Clerk in the Private Bills Office of the House of Commons, becoming the Head of the office in 1870.
+A son of the Rev. Robert Mayne, Rector of Limpsfield, by his wife Mrs Charlotte Cunningham née Graham, he was educated at Westminster School and Christ Church, Oxford, where he matriculated in 1831 and graduated B.A. in 1835, proceeding M.A. in 1838.
+At school Mayne was a rower, continuing to row at stroke for Christ Church as well as playing first-class cricket for Oxford University.

+Mayne studied law at the Middle Temple where he was called to the Bar in 1845.
+From 1850 he served as a Clerk in the Private Bills Office of the House of Commons, becoming its Principal Clerk in 1870.

-Mayne was also notable as one of the group which helped to write the rules of Short Whist.
-He died at Brighton in Sussex in January 1892 aged 78.
+Mayne, notable among the group which helped to write the rules of Short Whist, died at Brighton in Sussex on 17 January 1892, aged 78.